rkapl123/DBAddin/docs/DBFuncs.md

 For pivot tables the excel version of the created pivot table can be set with the user setting `ExcelVersionForPivot` (the numbers corresponding to the versions are: 0=2000, 1=2002, 2=2003, 3=2007, 4=2010, 5=2013, 6=2016, 7=2019=default if not set).
 This is important to either provide backward compatibility with other users excels versions or to use the latest features.

-When creating `DBSetPowerQuery`, the invocation provides a dropdown list of available powerqueries that are added to the sheet below the `DBSetPowerQuery` function as the Query argument and can be modified (parameterized) further.
+When creating `DBSetPowerQuery`, the invocation provides a drop-down list of available power-queries that are added to the sheet below the `DBSetPowerQuery` function as the Query argument and can be modified (parameterized) further.
-In case the modifications resulted in a parsing error, you can enter the powerquery editor of that query to determine the reason of the problem.
-In case the Powerquery has become corrupted by the modification, you can restore the previously set powerquery by holding Ctrl when selecting the powerquery in the provided dropdown list.
+In case the modifications resulted in a parsing error, you can enter the power-query editor of that query to determine the reason of the problem.
+In case the Power-query has become corrupted by the modification, you can restore the previously set power-query by holding Ctrl when selecting the power-query in the provided drop-down list.

 #### Settings

-Following Settings in DBAddin.xll.config or the referred DBAddinCentral.config affect the behaviour of DB functions:
+Following Settings in DBAddin.xll.config or the referred DBAddinCentral.config affect the behavior of DB functions:
 ```xml
     <add key="CnnTimeout" value="15" />
     <add key="DefaultEnvironment" value="3" />